Dufferin County: Geography

-Dufferin County is the highest plateau immediately south of Georgian Bay, and as such forms the watershed between the four lakes: Huron, Erie, Ontario and Simcoe.
-Four rivers — Saugeen, Grand, Credit and Nottawasaga — take their rise in Dufferin or in adjacent townships and drain through the county.
+Dufferin County is the highest plateau immediately south of Georgian Bay, and as such forms the watershed divide between the four lakes: Huron, Erie, Ontario and Simcoe.
+Four rivers — Saugeen, Grand, Credit and Nottawasaga — take their rise in Dufferin or in adjacent areas nearby and drain through the county.

-The county is a lofty table-land that is about 1700 ft above sea-level and about 1400 ft above the level of downtown Toronto.
-A continuation of the Caledon Mountains skirts the eastern side of the county.
-The highest peaks, however, are no match for the Blue Mountains north of Dufferin or the Caledon Mountains on the south.
+The county is a lofty table-land that is about 1700 ft above sea-level and about 1400 ft above the level of downtown Toronto, as a result of being mostly situated in the Niagara Escarpment, although the highest peaks are still lower than the Blue Mountains north of Dufferin.